 On the northern side of Mýrdalsjökull, the ice flows were less like tongues and more like a flat layer, spreading out, with interesting stripes formed as the ice melts through different layers of ash deposits.

 Of course, Iceland is full of craggy and impressive mountains – especially in the central highlands.

-If you’ve followed me a while, you might remember me saying the first time I visited Iceland I missed out on visiting a small green mountain called Maelifell.
+If you’ve followed me for a while, you might remember me saying the first time I visited Iceland I missed out on visiting a small green mountain called Maelifell.
 Maelifell is a volcano that was submerged beneath the Mýrdalsjökull ice cap until approximately 10,000 years ago.

 This mountain is in a hard-to-reach place north of Mýrdalsjökull, only accessible by 4×4 during summer, or by hiking a challenging multi-day route through the highlands.
-On my first visit, I had arranged a super-jeep tour to visit the mountain overland.
+On my first visit, I arranged a super-jeep tour to visit the mountain overland.
 But on the day we had arranged it, there was too much snow in the highlands and even a super-jeep wouldn’t have made it there, so we couldn’t go.
 Sad face.

 Therefore, on my second trip in 2021, I was determined to see this mountain, so I added it to the itinerary for my flight over Iceland – and she didn’t disappoint!

 Being volcanic, Iceland is covered in craters, some of which I wrote about in South Iceland, North Iceland and also in the Snaefellsnes peninsula.

 However, the really spectacular ones are in the highlands.